Find what you need to study abroad in South Africa, including requirements for South African student visas, study permits and application forms.

 - Relevant certificates if married, widowed, divorced.

-If you are under 18 years old when you apply for a South African student visa, you do not need a police clearance certificate.
+If you’re under 18 when you apply for a South African student visa, you don’t need a police clearance certificate.
 Students under 12 years old are additionally exempt from submitting radiological reports.

 Application process times vary from country to country but allow about six weeks.